-THS 201 Eschatology (2 units)
+THS 110 Theology 2: Introduction to Eschatology (2 units)

 A course to introduce the student to the theological doctrines of last things, such as death, immortality, resurrection, judgment, and the end of the world and includes the hermeneutics of eschatological scriptural passages.
 The course will also present to the student the use of scripture as the foundation for the proper method of interpretation of these topics.